Are Hippos Dangerous? Yes. The size, temper and biteforce to kill a lion in one bite.

 Given the fact that a hippo is built to be a fighting beast, it is no surprise that it is Africa's most dangerous animal.
 Well, wild animals.

-The more you learn about hippos, the more you get fascinated with them because they are not just dangerous, they also make their own sunscreen as well as rise to the top of the water for breathing without waking up.
+The more you learn about hippos, the more you get fascinated with them because they are not just dangerous, they also make their sunscreen as well as rise to the top of the water for breathing without waking up.

-Hippos are definitely one animal worth seeing, but you have to respect the rules and keep your distance.
+Hippos are one animal worth seeing, but you have to respect the rules and keep your distance.

 Related articles